Danglebary/Audius-Bots/README.md

 # Getting started:

-* First, make sure webdriver-manager is installed
-    * This can be done easily with "pip install webdriver-manager"
-* Make sure sqlite3 is installed
+* Make sure selenium is installed
-    * Create a database named "data.db" in root directory
+* Create an sqlite3 database named "data.db" in root directory
 * Open "config.py"
     * Set "init_nBots" to the number of bots you would like to initially create
     * Add Audius artist usernames to the list "init_extra_artists", this is a list of all artists outside of the special artists, the more artists the better.